akamai/cli-terraform/README.md

 Flags:
-   --tfworkpath path       Directory used to store files created when running commands. (default: current directory) --resources             Creates a JSON-formatted resource file for import: <zone>_resources.json.
-The createconfig flag uses this file as an input. (default: false)
+   --tfworkpath path       Directory used to store files created when running commands. (default: current directory) --resources             Creates a JSON-formatted resource file for import: `<zone>_resources.json`.
+The `--createconfig` flag uses this file as an input. (default: false)
-   --createconfig          Creates these Terraform configuration files based on the values in <zone>_resources.json: <zone>.tf and dnsvars.tf. (default: false)
+   --createconfig          Creates these Terraform configuration files based on the values in `<zone>_resources.json`: `<zone>.tf` and `dnsvars.tf`. (default: false)
-   --importscript          Creates import script for generated Terraform configuration script (<zone>_import.script) files. (default: false)
+   --importscript          Creates an import script for the generated Terraform configuration script files (<zone>_import.script). (default: false)
-   --segmentconfig         Use with the createconfig flag to group and segment records by name into separate config files. (default: false)
+   --segmentconfig         Use with the `--createconfig` flag to group and segment records by name into separate config files. (default: false)
    --configonly            Directive for createconfig.
 Create entire Terraform zone and recordsets configuration (<zone>.tf), dnsvars.tf.
 Saves zone config for
                            importscript.
-Ignores any existing resource JSON file. (default: false) --namesonly             Directive for both resource gathering and config generation.
-All record set types assumed. (default: false)
+Ignores any existing resource JSON file. (default: false) --namesonly             Directive for both gathering resources and generating a config file.
+All record set types are assumed. (default: false)
-   --recordname value      Used in resources gathering or with configonly to filter recordsets.
-Multiple recordname flags may be specified.
+   --recordname value      Used when gathering resources or with the `--configonly` to filter recordsets.
+You can specify the `--recordname` flag multiple times.
 ```

 ### Export list of zone record sets